Optical-Metrology-Services/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have provided test evidence showing my changes function as expected and have not broken existing functionality

+# Release Checklist:
+Check on completion of each item, PR is ready for review when all items are checked

+- [ ] Version number updated
+- [ ] Documentation updated
+- [ ] Release test plan generated and uploaded
+- [ ] Pre-release created
+- [ ] Release testing completed
+- [ ] Issue specific code commants or bookmarks removed
+- [ ] Final build generated sucessfully

+*Delete checklist based on pull request type*